FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/more-than-storage-business-opportunities-on-filecoin.md

 _template: blog_detail
 ---

-_The following is a summary of a talk given by ZX Zhang at the Web3 Summit in May 2021 - see the full talk [here](https://www.youtube.com/watch?v=Yx1rtKcayuY#t=1h00m52s)._
+_The following is a summary of a talk given by ZX Zhang at the Web3 Summit in May 2021 - see the full talk [on YouTube](https://www.youtube.com/watch?v=Yx1rtKcayuY#t=1h00m52s)._

 ## The Airbnb of Cloud Services